images

 Creating a Valid Schema

-Schema Builder Tool: For a visual, user-friendly experience, use our Schema Builder.
+Developers have two options for creating a valid schema in Flora:- Schema Builder Tool: For a visual, user-friendly experience, use our Schema Builder.
 This intuitive tool allows you to construct your schema graphically, ensuring all requirements are met without needing to write JSON manually.

-Manual JSON Creation: For those who prefer direct JSON manipulation or need more complex schemas, follow the guidelines below to craft your schema structure.
+- Manual JSON Creation: For those who prefer direct JSON manipulation or need more complex schemas, follow the guidelines below to craft your schema structure.

 Root Structure

-Your schema should be a valid JSON object with a type
+Your schema should be a valid JSON object with atype

 field set to either "array"